adamkski/hockey-pool/README.md

 Looks good, no sudden spikes or drops.

-Alright, we know this is a maximization problem: there’s a formula and we want to give it the inputs that’ll give us the highest output.
-Lets calculate the score each of these players got at the end of each playoffs according to our pool’s formula.
+Alright, we know this is a maximization problem: there's a formula and we want to give it the inputs that'll give us the highest output.
+Lets calculate the score each of these players got at the end of each playoffs according to our pool's formula.

-A peek at the rest of this data begins my
+A peek at the rest of this data begins my orientation.
-    orientation.

 ``` r
 str(nhl)